 Space, motion and engineering are among the themes at the various permanent exhibits that greet young explorers and their families.

 Blast off in the Space Gallery, featuring a rocket gallery full of models like an Apollo training capsule and much more.
 Plus, see the Heliostat, which gives you up-close views of the sun – and the Voyageur, where you’ll find a touch screen activity allowing you to explore even more science pertaining to the Earth and beyond.

 The Health Gallery lets families puzzle out their BMI and get an inside view of the human body.
 Also, get the scoop on nutrition and wellness.

-Another beloved staple is Kids Town.
-Designed just for ages 5 and under, it lets little scientists learn science basics.
+Another staple is Kids Town.
+Designed just for ages 5 and under, it lets little scientists stretch their social and motor skills while tackling everyday science basics.

-Starry delights rule at the Dassault Systèmes Planetarium Shows (it’s fun for mom and dad, too!).
+Do some stargazing at Dassault Systemes Planetarium shows – which are also among the reasons the Michigan Science center is fun for parents, too.
 A live offering, What’s Up?
-Your Guide to the Night Sky features the constellations, stars and planets – plus our place in space, facts on light pollution and more.
-A real live presenter takes you on your journey through space in the three-story-high dome.
+Your Guide to the Night Sky, features the constellations, stars and planets – plus our place in space, facts on light pollution and more.
+A real-life presenter takes you on your journey through space in the three-story-high dome.

-Eye-popping, (much!) larger-than-life treats await you on at the Chrysler IMAX Dome Theatre.
+Over at the Chrysler IMAX Dome Theatre, eye-popping larger-than-life treats await you on a 67-and-a-half-foot-wide, five-story-tall screen.
 Check the schedule for the latest; the fare ties in with the museum’s themes, including topics like space, animals, nature and more.

 Be sure to discover the other goodies here, too.
-Famished?
-Swing by the Cosmic Cafe for some grub, and enjoy it in the Lunar Dining area.
+Feeling hungry?
+Swing by the Cosmic Cafe for food ranging from hot dogs to paninis and enjoy it in the Lunar Dining area.

 This post was originally published in 2012 and is updated regularly.